 Sana Rahim manages Azizah Magazine’s Twitter account.
 Passionate about the power of social media, Ms. Rahim is constantly thinking of new and innovative ways to spread the Azizah message across the Twitterverse.

 Ms. Rahim is also an ardent advocate of human rights, women’s rights and interfaith dialogue.
 Most recently, she served as a Faiths Act Fellow for the Tony Blair Faith Foundation.
 During her Fellowship, she worked in Atlanta, Georgia on interfaith projects and raised funds for malaria prevention in Sierra Leone.

 In 2009, Ms. Rahim worked at the Istanbul Bilgi Human Rights Research Center where she analyzed legal implementation of women's rights legislation.
 In 2010, she received The Keyman Modern Turkish Studies Grant to further explore gender equality in Turkey, specifically identifying and analyzing best practices and approaches of women’s NGOs towards women's rights.
-A graduate of Northwestern University, Ms. Rahim is honored to be the newest member of Team Azizah
+A graduate of Northwestern University, Ms. Rahim is honored to be a member of Team Azizah

 Marlina ‘Nina’ Soerakoesoemah

 Marlina ‘Nina’ Soerakoesoemah is the Co-Founder and Creative Director of Azizah Magazine.
 She manages the art direction and works with graphic designers, photographers and artists to ensure each page of the magazine is captivating and oversees the website, production and printing of Azizah in Seattle, Washington.
 She lives in Redmond with her husband and two teenage sons.
 Born in Indonesia and raised in the Philippines, Ms. Soerakoesoemah studied Interior Architecture at the University of Oregon.